Joel-Barratt/Eukaryotpying-Python/README.md

 ### Running this code

 >Update the "euktypDir" in the "run_BayHeur.sh" script.
+Next, within the "/DISTCOMP/Pycode_distcomp/" directory update the "markerList.txt" file to indicate your marker requirements.
 Then, while in the folder with all the files from the cloned Eukaryotyping-Python github run:

 ```bash
 bash run_BayHeur.sh